Paul-Émile de Souza

 Paul-Émile de Souza (July 14, 1930 – June 17, 1999) was a Beninese army officer and political figure.
-He was chairman of the Directory of Dahomey from December 13, 1969 to May 7, 1970.
+He was chairman of the Directory of Dahomey from December 13, 1969, to May 7, 1970.

-Birth
+Birth and family

 Paul-Emile de Souza was born into the aristocratic De Souza family on July 14, 1930.
 His birthplace was Athiémè, Dahomey.
 His wife was Françoise De Souza.

 Military career

 In 1966, de Souza was selected as vice president of the Comité de Rénovation Nationale, as well as being one of the three officers on the Comité.
 It had very few functions other than to advise Christophe Soglo and was abolished on April 6, 1967.
 When Soglo was overthrown later that year, de Souza was chosen as Emile Derlin Zinsou's Director of Military Affairs.
 For the most part de Souza tried to stay out of politics if he could and led the parachutist unit at Ouidah.